mc5410/Walmart-Ticket-Master-App/README.md

 # Walmart-Ticket-Master-App

 This REST API service was built to implement a simple ticket service that facilitates the discovery, temporary hold, and final reservation of seats within a high-demand performance venue.

   * Implemented the project using Maven latest version (3.3.9), SpringBoot, HSQLDB(Hyper SQL) for In-Memory Database.
+  * This project has only annotation based configurations which is better, cleaner and easier than XML based configs.
   * The user can send a request by http URL to interact with the system.
 The system return JSON formatted response.
   * The user can also send a request by curl commands to interact with the service.
   * You need JDK 1.8 and Maven 3.3.* instlled and configured to your system.
+  * Used Mockito from spring boot test for Unit Testing of repository layer.
   * The user can interact with the service by using POSTMAN application to POST the Body in JSON format and GET in JSON format.
   * This service allows a customer to know number of available seats in the venue optionally by levels.
   * This service allows a customer to hold a number of seats in the venue optionally by min level and max level.